michaelchoie/Flask/Dog_App/README.md

 Used vim in order to edit files in SSH

 ### Productionalizing Model:
-Used a Flask app to create a simple UI to service my ML predictions
+Used a Flask app to create a simple UI to service my ML predictions.
+The default web servers provided by popular web frameworks like Django or Flask are optimized for development but perform poorly on production.
+When interfacing with the real world, you must account for slow clients, scalability, asynchronous I/O, and other optimizations.
+That is what Nginx and Gunicorn are for - making Python web apps production ready.

+Backend has a 3 tier architecture:
+    1) Nginx = outermost layer
+    2) Gunicorn = middle layer
+    3) Database/Python app that connects to DB = inner layer

+I don't have a dedicated server so I used Vagrant and VirtualBox to emulate a server from my local.

+nginx = server that accepts requests and forwards them to the application
+    responsible for serving static content and HTTP stuff load balancer, cache, proxy, reverse proxy, etc. gunicorn = production web server for Python applications Interfaces w/ nginx and python code to serve dynamic content

+Typically, nginx will serve HTTP requests, but if the url is dynamic, nginx forwards the request to gunicorn (this way, slower clients can be served differently)

+Gunicorn returns a response to nginx which in turn sends the response to the client

-### Data Storage:
+#### Data Storage:
-I store the results of my predictions to get an idea of how well my app is doing in production in a SQLite database
+I store the results of my predictions to get an idea of how well my app is doing in production in a MongoDB database (responses are stored as json)

 ### Front End:
-Utilized HTML, CSS, Javascript, Bootstrap to make the website more user friendly
+Utilized HTML, CSS, Javascript, AJAX, Bootstrap to make the website more user friendly